Dynamical Gibbs Variational Principles for Irreversible Interacting Particle Systems with Applications to Attractor Properties: Introduction and finite state space analogy

 \subsection{Relative entropy loss in finite state spaces}

-We now want to consider dynamical aspects of the second law of thermodynamics and will encounter a dynamic counterpart to the classical Gibbs variational principle as stated for example in~\cite[Theorem 6.82]{friedli_statistical_2017}.
-We will not enter a physical discussion of thermodynamics, but refer the interested reader to the excellent references~\cite{landau_statistische_1987,kardar_statistical_2007}.
-To explain the general ideas in a simple setting, we will restrict ourselves to the case of Markovian dynamics on a finite state space $E$.
+We now want to consider monotonicity properties of the entropy or free energy in a more dynamical setting, namely in the context of continuous-time Markov processes.
+There we will encounter a dynamic counterpart to the classical Gibbs variational principle as stated for example in ~\cite[Theorem 6.82]{friedli_statistical_2017}.
+We again note a formal similarity with the second law of thermodynamics but will not enter a physical discussion thereof and instead refer the interested reader to the excellent references~\cite{landau_statistische_1987,kardar_statistical_2007} and the in-depth discussion of the second law of thermodynamics in \cite{lieb_physics_1999}.
+To explain the general ideas in a simple setting, we will first restrict ourselves to the case of Markovian dynamics on a finite state space $E$.

 For two probability measures $\mu, \nu$ on $E$ with $\mu(x) >0$ for all $x\in E$ we define the \textit{relative entropy of $\nu$ with respect to $\mu$} by